jeffshrager/IPL-V/README.md

 have been lots of little fixes applied (thus the name "LTFixed").
 Most have been documented via lisp-style comments in LTFixed.lisp

-# How the empulator works
+# How the emulator works

 ## Interpretation Cycle